MayaOH2000/leetcode-solutions/leetcode-solutions/Pesudocode/1_TwoSum.md

 # Problem 1: Two Sum
 Difficulty: Easy
 Category: Array
+Approch: Iteration with for loops (track seen numbers and indices)

 ## Goal
 - Find two numbers in the array that add up to the target value.